 In our previous post, we explained what time series data is and provided some details as to how the Anodot time series real-time anomaly detection system is able to spot anomalies in time series data.
-We also discussed the importance of choosing a model for a metric’s normal behavior which included any and all seasonal patterns in the metric, and the specific algorithm which Anodot uses to find seasonal patterns.
+We also discussed the importance of choosing a model for a metric’s normal behavior, which includes any and all seasonal patterns in the metric, and the specific algorithm which Anodot uses to find seasonal patterns.

 A concise explanation on conciseness